jariperttunen/eughgsummary/USAGE.md

 The `-h` option for python scripts gives help for command line arguments.

 ## Slurm
-To use Slurm workload manager see `eughgsummary.slurm` for details for each of the tree python scripts.
+To use Slurm workload manager see `eughgsummary.slurm` and èurestoration.slurm for details for each of the python scripts.

 ## Python virtual environment